MEET OUR LEAD TRAINERS AND EVALUATORS

 Nathan Foreman, PT, DPT Principal

 Nathan is a physical therapist with over 20 years of academic teaching and clinical research experience, along with global education and consultation for rehab drug and device companies.
 He has experience in multi-phase international IND/NDA drug and device clinical trials, product design and development, and large-scale, 500+ institution data acquisition and analysis projects.
 His area of clinical expertise is in movement/gait analysis, measurement selection, and electrophysiology.
 Nathan is a graduate of Texas A&M University, and earned his Master of Physical Therapy at The University of Texas -Southwestern Medical Center at Dallas and his Doctor of Physical Therapy from The University of Montana.
-Nathan currently lives in the DFW area of Texas.
+Nathan currently resides in the DFW area of Texas.

 Laurey Brown, PT, DPT, PCS